AyaanWaqar/Epilet-Watch/README.md

 # Epilet-Watch
-Cannot Upload Due to CopyRight Issues
+The Code Cannot Be Uploaded Due To CopyRight Issues